Xiaoyang-Lu/Xiaoyang-Lu.github.io/_pages/about.md

 Updates
 ======
+- **Apr 2025**: Our paper 'Pyramid: Accelerating LLM Inference with Cross-Level Processing-in-Memory' has been accepted by the IEEE Computer Architecture Letters!
+Congrats to all collaborators!
 - **Aug 2024**  Our paper 'AceMiner: Accelerating Graph Pattern Matching using PIM with Optimized Cache System' has been accepted by ICCD 2024!
 Congrats to all collaborators!
 - **May 2024**  Xiaoyang was awarded with an DAC61 PhD Forum Travel Grant.
 Cheers!
 - **May 2024**  Xiaoyang was selected by the Illinois Tech Computer Science Awards Committee to receive the Best Student Paper award for the 2023-2024 academic year!
 Cheers!